 You can’t keep running a business if you aren’t making money.
 Analyse how much you spend on labour, material, fixed costs, variable costs, and other running expenses.
 Look for supply chain optimisations you can make to further improve your costs.

 Once you find opportunities to improve costs, and you still need to reduce your product pricing, you can pass those savings to your customers in the form of coupons, bundles, bulk or subscription discounts, and other special offers to keep your customers engaged and ready to make a purchase.

 Ecommerce during COVID-19 has left many brands experimenting with discounts as things have changed practically over night.
 People are stockpiling essentials, so providing “hoarding” opportunities may help push skeptical customers into purchasing.

 Step 4: Put your business priorities first

-If you decide to maximize your market share by pricing aggressively against your competitors, your product quality might not be as high.
-Consider if it’s important for you to maximize market share with your product or maintain top quality against your competitors.
+If you decide to maximise your market share by pricing aggressively against your competitors, your product quality might not be as high.
+Consider if it’s important for you to maximise market share with your product or maintain top quality against your competitors.

 Step 5: Know your customers

 Consider what your customers are willing to pay for a product and if there are better options in the market.
 Conduct surveys and/or in-depth research on what your target customers are looking for.
 This is especially important if you decide to use a value-based pricing strategy.
 Be sure to account for the coronavirus pandemic affecting many consumers at this time, as their spending habits may have shifted for non-essentials.

 Pricing is dynamic and something to monitor now more than ever.
 As time goes on, your pricing can become stale as more competitors enter the space or shopping behaviours shift.
 Be sure you optimise your product pricing on a regular basis across all of your channels.

 3 more factors to consider for product pricing